ShaunCurtis/Blazr.OnAfterRender/Async-OnInitialized.md

 #  The Async OnInitialized

+A demonstration of one bad implementastion I've seen.

 ## Our First Page

-This is a simple page to illustrate how the myth can be born.
+This is a simple page to illustrate how myths can be born.
 You are making a database call to get some data and want to display *Loading* while it's happening.
 You're *keeping it simple*, steering well clear of the *async* dark art.

 What you code is this.